Altazores: Formation and early years (2002–2007)

-In July 2002, Mauricio Herrera of seventeen, wrote his first song titled "When I See You Again" to play it as a tribute during the funeral of his classmate Diego Perez murdered in an assault in Santiago de Chile.
+In July 2002, Mauricio Herrera of seventeen, wrote his first song titled "When I See You Again" to play as a tribute during the funeral of his classmate Diego Perez murdered in an assault in Santiago de Chile.
 This event creates such an impact on Herrera that he decides to enter the next year to study Bachelor of Music and Sound in the university, where he met the drummer Patricio Gallardo and bassist José Oñate with whom, with his former classmate Rodrigo Ramirez in the second guitar, would be the first formation of the group.

 On 11 December 2004, they made their debut under the name of "Altazores" when they participate in the Fifth National Festival of Young Bands, organized by the Estación Mapocho Cultural Centre where they won the first place with the song "Before Alba (solar eclipse)" song which was arranged by Angel Parra (Son) member of the band Los Tres and then professor of electrical guitar of Mauricio Herrera.
 The prize consisted of the edition of 500 copies of the winning song and an electric guitar delivered by Claudio Narea.
 That same night, the massive Chilean bands Chancho en piedra, Cholomandinga and Sinergia closed the concert.
 The following week, Mauricio registered the name with the turn of musical group in industrial property department of Chile, leaving as a mark of his property.